Bills Initiated by Senator Irene Wrenner, 2023-24

 Ultimately, the majority of voters followed Wrenner’s lead and insisted on clarity in reporting of voting results.

-Below is a portion of the latest report.
-Essex and Essex Junction vote tallies plus candidate totals were cropped out below for readability.
+Essex and Essex Junction tallies and all candidate totals were cropped for readability.

 Working for Fair Representation